ftsvd/mcdcmReporter/README.md

 1. Change line in `addPatient.lua`

 ## Additional Setup for Production
+Note: Some of these steps will break the Basic Setup.
+Please take the time to study Orthanc before implementing these steps.

 ### Orthanc
 1. Set up Orthanc to use PostgreSQL in `postgresql.json`.
 Refer [Orthanc Book](https://book.orthanc-server.com/plugins/postgresql.html)
 1. Set up Orthanc as a DICOM node in your network.
 Refer [Step 3 in Beginner's Guide](https://www.orthanc-server.com/resources/2015-02-09-emsy-tutorial/index.html)